JensUweUlrich/ReadBouncer/README.md

   [MinKNOW]

-  host                = "xxx.xxx.xxx"                     #(ip address or name of the computer hosting MinKNOW; default: 127.0.0.1) port                = X                                 #(port number used fo grpc communication by MinKNOW instance; default: 9501) flowcell            = "XXX"                             #(name of the flowcell used) token_path          = 'path/to/minknow-auth-token.json' #path to authentication token file (remote file)
+  host                = "xxx.xxx.xxx"                     #(ip address or name of the computer hosting MinKNOW; default: 127.0.0.1) port                = "XXXX"                            #(port number used fo grpc communication by MinKNOW instance; default: 9502) flowcell            = "XXX"                             #(name of the flowcell used) token_path          = 'path/to/minknow-auth-token.json' #path to authentication token file (remote file)

   [Basecaller]

-  caller              = "DeepNano" or "Guppy"             #(default: DeepNano) host                = "xxx.xxx.xxx"                     #(ip address or name of the computer hosting Guppy Basecall Server; default: 127.0.0.1) port                = X                                 #(port number on which the basecall server is running on the host; default: 5555) threads             = X                                 #(unsigned integer; default 3) basecall threads; only required for DeepNano base-calling
+  caller              = "DeepNano" or "Guppy"             #(default: DeepNano) host                = "xxx.xxx.xxx"                     #(ip address or name of the computer hosting Guppy Basecall Server, or ipc path, e.g. ipc:///tmp/.guppy; default: 127.0.0.1) port                = X                                 #(port number on which the basecall server is running on the host; default: 5555) threads             = X                                 #(unsigned integer; default 3) basecall threads; only required for DeepNano base-calling